-Visitors are welcome to Sunderland Point but must be warned of the tide
+Visitors are welcome - but must be warned of the tide

 Prince William pilots a helicopter rescuing the occupants of a car caught in the tide